- Everyone seems to understand DRY is good at the program level, but they don’t seem to understand it at the community level.

 The times a rebuild is justified seem to be when many of these criteria apply:

 - You’re a known and well-respected name that people trust so much the community might standardize on what you make (e.g. Linus Torvalds, Google)

 - The existing systems are all awful in fundamental ways, not simple in easily-patchable ways.
 You’ve got the ability, time [and we’re talking at least a decade of support], money to dedicate yourself to this project (git, aws, gmail, jquery in 2006)

 - You can make your system backward compatible (e.g. C++ allows C, C allows assembler, Scala allows Java, many game systems and storage devices can read previous-generation media) and thus can reuse existing knowledge, libraries, and tools

 - You’re so smart and not-average that your system isn’t going to have the myriad of unanticipated flaws that most software systems you want to replace will.
-For example, angular, backbone, nosql, are all community fails.
-I theorize Go, Clojure, Haskell, Ruby, and several other high-buzz languages will evaporate.
+For example, angular, backbone, nosql, are all things that might, in hindsight, have been not worth learning.
+Of the current high-buzz languages as of me writing this (Go, Clojure, Haskell, Ruby) it’s open to speculation which will stand the test of time.

 - Your system is already built-in-to or easily-integrated-with existing systems (e.g. JSON being interpretable in all browsers automatically, moving your service to the web where it will work cross-platform and be accessible without installation)